 Resolve individual issues, and instigate change for overarching ones.

 If one guest has left a negative review about something, write them a public response, and then contact them personally too.
 Give them a call or write them an email – the more effort you put into resolving complaints, the less negative online word-of-mouth you will be left with.

 Take note of recurring issues that come up in your hotel reviews.
-It might be that a number of guests have complained about your staff – increase training, or hire new staff.
+It might be that several guests have complained about your staff.
+In this instance, you can increase training, or hire new staff.
 Or perhaps the food quality in your hotel restaurant is poor – hire a new chef or create a new menu.

 Whatever the issue may be, don’t ignore it – be proactive and make improvements.
 After all, review sites like Tripadvisor are not just beneficial for travellers, they’re beneficial for you (hoteliers).

 If you find you’re getting the same recurring feedback, consider adding a section on your website for “recent improvements” where you can list the changes you have made based on guest feedback.*

 Here’s a basic response example to get you started…

 Hi *first name*, thank you for your review, we greatly appreciate the time you have taken to provide us with this valuable feedback.
 We are very sorry to hear that you didn’t have a great experience in our hotel – our mission is to provide excellent guest experiences, so we are sorry to have let you down.
 We have taken your feedback on board, and we will strive to make improvements accordingly.
 To further show our deepest apologies and gratitude, we wish to contact you personally to discuss this further.
 Kind regards, the team at *property name*.

 Don’t take a ‘copy and paste’ approach.
 Travellers will view this as impersonal.
 Instead, use the above example as a guideline to writing your responses – and remember to always personalise each individual response.

 Take Care When Responding to Negative Online Reviews